Healthdirect Free Australian health advice you can count on.

 How is Rett syndrome diagnosed?

 Children are diagnosed with Rett syndrome based on their symptoms.
-This can be difficult as children can have different symptoms.
-Also, some symptoms are the same as those caused by other conditions, such as Angelman syndrome and Prader-Willi syndrome.
-Genetic testing can be done to confirm the diagnosis.
+This can be difficult as not all children have the same symptoms.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.